google/transit/gtfs-realtime/spec/en/reference.md

 ## _message_ Stop

-Represent a new Stop added to the feed dynamically.
+Represents a new Stop added to the feed dynamically.
 All fields are as described in the (CSV) GTFS specification.
-Location type of the new stop is assumed to be `0` (routable stop).
+The location type of the new stop is `0` (routable stop).

 **Fields**